 Keep in mind this isn’t a trend that will unfold in the far-off future, but over the next five to 10 years, our report suggests.
 Internet connectivity, mobility and collaborative applications already support remote work quite effectively today.
 It’s becoming increasingly difficult for most employers to use the “our technology at the office works better” argument with would-be telecommuters today — so just imagine the challenge tomorrow.

 You’ll likely find many of your employees, especially those with long commutes, are ready for your business to give the green light to telecommuting.
 The ability to work from home can have a positive impact on their work-life balance.
 Also, it’s a good bet that job candidates will continue asking whether your firm has a telecommuting policy.
 In a Robert Half survey, 65 per cent of the workers polled said they’d be more likely to accept a job offer if they could telecommute at least some of the time.

 So, from both a retention and recruiting perspective, telecommuting programs make good business sense.
 Right now, they can provide businesses with a competitive advantage.
 But tomorrow, as the Jobs and AI Anxiety report suggests, telecommuting programs will likely be a business necessity for many employers.

 It’s important to get your telecommuting policy right from the start.
 Doing so requires careful planning and implementation.
 Consider these six tips for creating effective telecommuting programs:

 1. Contact your legal experts

-While general approval of a telecommuting plan for your company must come from business owners or upper management, individual supervisors should play a role in designing the specifics.
+While general approval of a telecommuting plan for your company must come from business owners or upper management, individual supervisors should be invited to play a role in designing the specifics.